Evercade: Games

 The Evercade runs emulators that have been licensed by Blaze or custom-built in some cases.
-The console is capable of playing games originally released for the Atari 2600, the Atari 7800, the Atari Lynx, the NES, the Super Nintendo Entertainment System (SNES), the Mega Drive, and the Intellivision.
-The Evercade is also capable of running Neo Geo games, although such games have not been emulated for the console, and developers would need to reach a compromise between accuracy and performance.
+The console is capable of playing games originally released for the Atari 2600, Atari 7800, Atari Lynx, NES, SNES, Mega Drive, Intellivision, PlayStation and Neo Geo.

 The Evercade had 10 game cartridges available at launch, providing a total of 122 games.
 Blaze intended to build up an Evercade game collection of more than 50 cartridges over the next few years.
 Cartridges by Piko Interactive and Mega Cat were among those available at launch.
 Evercade games typically sell for $20.
-Arc System Works published a cartridge of beat 'em up games originally developed by Technōs.
-Namco's cartridge includes the first official English translation of the game Mappy Kids.
-Iron Commando, which had previously received only a limited release by Piko Interactive, also saw a release on the Evercade.
+Arc System Works published a cartridge full of beat 'em up games originally developed by Technōs.
+The Namco Museum Collection cartridge includes the first official English translation of the game Mappy Kids.
+Iron Commando, which had previously received only a limited release by Piko, also saw a release on the Evercade.
 Other cartridges include games such as Tanglewood, and a collection of Atari Lynx games.

 Home conversions of arcade games, such as Asteroids and Pac-Man, have also been released.
 The original arcade ROMs were initially not used because of issues concerning the aspect ratio, as some arcade games use a vertical screen that would not display properly on the Evercade's horizontal screen.
 A collection of games by the Oliver Twins was released later in 2020.
 The collection has 11 games, including Wonderland Dizzy.
 A cartridge of Jaleco games was released in 2021, along with another cartridge containing games from the Worms series.
 Other cartridges included collections of indie games, as well as Intellivision games.
 In 2021, Blaze also began releasing cartridges featuring arcade ROMs, with the first four containing games from Technōs, Data East, Gaelco, and Atari.
 In July 2022, Blaze announced a cartridge featuring Commodore 64 games, the first with ROMs from a home computer system.
-Cartridge cases are differentiated from each other by color: red for retro, purple for arcade, and blue for computer.
+Cartridge cases are different in color: red for console, purple for arcade, and blue for home computer.
 Each type is also numbered separately.

+In addition to those available on cartridges, hidden games can be unlocked from menu codes, button combo codes, and certain combinations of cartridges inserted into the Evercade VS together.

+On 14 November 2023, Full Void by OutOfTheBit became the Evercade's first single-game cartridge release.
+It was released in a standard edition and a limited-run special edition, the latter selling out within a few days.
+The special edition included a blue-coloured cartridge, stickers, a poster, the same comic featured in the standard edition, an art book, and an exclusive cart inlay—all in one cardboard sleeve.
+Full Void is also notable for running natively on Evercade hardware rather than through emulation.

+Blaze reached an agreement with SNK to release new products starting in 2025, including a cartridge containing six Neo Geo games.